dell/csm-docs/content/docs/csidriver/features/powerflex.md

 * If enabled and prefix given then set the prefix+worker_node_name for SDC name.
 * If enabled and prefix not given then set worker_node_name for SDC name.

-> NOTE: name of the SDC cannot be more than 31 characters, hence the prefix given and the worker node hostname name taken should be such that the total length do not exceed 31 character limit.
+> NOTE: name of the SDC cannot be more than 31 characters, hence the prefix given and the worker node hostname name taken should be such that the total length does not exceed 31 character limit.

 ## Pre-approving SDC by GUID

-Starting in version 2.6, CSI Driver for PowerFlex now supports renaming the SDCs.
+Starting in version 2.6, the CSI Driver for PowerFlex now supports renaming the SDCs.
 CSI PowerFlex driver should be able to detect/read the SDC mode from the PowerFlex array and determine whether requests for SDC approval be made to the array prior to publishing a volume.
 This is specific to each SDC.

 ```yaml